West African crocodile: Distribution and habitat

 The West African crocodile inhabits much of West and Central Africa, ranging east to South Sudan and Uganda, and south to Democratic Republic of the Congo (in all three countries it may come into contact with Nile crocodiles).
-Other countries where it is found include Mauritania, Benin, Liberia, Guinea-Bissau, Nigeria, Niger, Cameroon, Chad, Sierra Leone, Central African Republic, Equatorial Guinea, Senegal, Mali, Guinea, Gambia, Burkina Faso, Ghana, Gabon, Togo, Ivory Coast and Republic of Congo.
-As late as the 1920s, museums continued to obtain West African crocodile specimens from the southern Nile, but today the species has disappeared from this river.
+Other countries where it is found include Mauritania, Benin, Liberia, Guinea-Bissau, Nigeria, Niger, Cameroon, Chad, Sierra Leone, the Central African Republic, Equatorial Guinea, Senegal, Mali, Guinea, Gambia, Burkina Faso, Ghana, Gabon, Togo, Ivory Coast and the Republic of Congo.
+As late as the 1920s, museums continued to obtain West African crocodile specimens from the White Nile, but today the species has disappeared from this river.

-In Mauritania it has adapted to the arid desert environment of the Sahara–Sahel by staying in caves or burrows in a state of aestivation during the driest periods, leading to the alternative common name desert crocodile.
+In Mauritania the species has adapted to the arid desert environment of the Sahara–Sahel by staying in caves or burrows in a state of aestivation during the driest periods, leading to the alternative common name desert crocodile.
 When it rains, these desert crocodiles gather at gueltas.
 In much of its range, the West African crocodile may come into contact with other crocodile species and there appears to be a level of habitat segregation between them.
 The Nile crocodile typically prefers large seasonal rivers in savannah or grassland, while the West African crocodile generally prefers lagoons and wetlands in forested regions, at least where the two species may come into contact.
 The details of this probable segregations remains to be confirmed for certain.
 In a study of habitat use by the three crocodile species in Liberia (West African, slender-snouted and dwarf), it was found that the West African crocodile typically occupied larger, more open waterways consisting of river basins and mangrove swamps, and was the species most tolerant of brackish waters.
 In comparison, the slender-snouted crocodile typically occupies rivers within forest interiors, while dwarf crocodiles are distributed in smaller rivers (mainly tributaries), streams and brooks also within forested areas.

 Relationship with humans

 The West African crocodile is less aggressive than the Nile crocodile, but several attacks on humans have been recorded, including fatal ones.
-Mauritanian traditional peoples who live in close proximity to West African crocodiles revere them and protect them from harm.
-This is due to their belief that, just as water is essential to crocodiles, so crocodiles are essential to the water, which would permanently disappear if they were not there to inhabit it.
-Here the crocodiles live in apparent peace with the humans, and are not known to attack swimmers.
+Mauritanian traditional peoples who live in close proximity to West African crocodiles revere them and protect them from harm; this is due to their belief that, just as water is essential to crocodiles, so crocodiles are essential to the water, which would permanently disappear if they were not there to inhabit it.
+Here, the crocodiles live in apparent peace with the humans, and are not known to attack swimmers.